-Students of all levels including undergraduates, masters and PhD students utlise the labs for psycholinguistic tests, recruitng participants for eye-tracking experiements and more.
+Students of all levels including undergraduates, masters and PhD students utilise the labs for psycholinguistic tests, recruiting participants for eye-tracking experiments and more.

 To find out more on how our students use our labs and eye-tracking equipment during there degrees, take a look at some of our research lab pages and student profiles for further insight.

 In our new labs we monitor people’s eye movements using eye-tracking to see how they read, look at scenes and watch movies.
 We apply electrodes to the skin and/or scalp to measure electrodermal activity (EDA) which measures increases in skin conductance that are caused by sweating due to emotionally arousing stimuli when people read.
 We use facial electromyography (EMG) to detect facial muscle movement that indicates emotional responses like frowning or smiling when people read or see images.
 We use electroencephalograms (EEG) and event-related potentials (ERP) that measure the electrical activity of the brain to words when reading or listening.